Shareware

-Shareware is a term for proprietary software that is initially shared by the owner for trial use at little or no cost.
-Often the software has limited functionality or incomplete documentation until the user sends payment to the software developer.
+Shareware is proprietary software that is initially shared by the owner for trial use at little or no cost.
+Often the software has limited functionality or incomplete documentation until the user sends payment to the owner.
 Shareware is often offered as a download from a website.
 Shareware differs from freeware, which is fully-featured software distributed at no cost to the user but without source code being made available; and free and open-source software, in which the source code is freely available for anyone to inspect and alter.

 There are many types of shareware and, while they may not require an initial up-front payment, many are intended to generate revenue in one way or another.
-Some limit use to personal non-commercial purposes only, with purchase of a license required for use in a business enterprise.
+Some limit use to personal, non-commercial purposes, with purchase of a license required for business use.
 The software itself may be time-limited, or it may remind the user that payment would be appreciated.

-The term “shareware” is largely out of use in the modern computing world, replaced by “trialware” or “freemium”.
+The term shareware is largely out of use in the modern computing world, replaced by trialware or freemium.

 Types of shareware

 Trialware

-Trialware or Demoware is a program that limits the time that it can be effectively used, commonly via a built-in time limit, number of uses, or only allowing progression up to a certain point (e.g. in video games, see Game demo).
-The user can try out the fully featured program until the trial period is up, and then most trialware reverts to either a reduced-functionality (freemium, nagware, or crippleware) or non-functional mode, unless the user purchases a full version.
-Trialware has become normalized for online Software as a Service (SaaS).
-WinRAR is a notable example of an unlimited trialware, i.e. a program that retains its full functionality even after the trial period has ended.
+Trialware or Demoware is a program that limits the time that it can be effectively used, commonly via a built-in time limit, number of uses, or only allowing progression up to a certain point (e.g. video game demos).
+The user can try out the fully-featured program until the trial period is up, and then most trialware reverts to either a reduced-functionality (known as freemium, nagware, or crippleware) or non-functional mode, unless the user purchases the full version.
+Trialware has become normalized for software as a service (SaaS).
+WinRAR is a notable example of unlimited trialware, i.e. a program that retains its full functionality even after the trial period has ended.

 The rationale behind trialware is to give potential users the opportunity to try out the program to judge its usefulness before purchasing a license.
 According to industry research firm Softletter, 66% of online companies surveyed had free-trial-to-paying-customer conversion rates of 25% or less.
-SaaS providers employ a wide range of strategies to nurture leads, and convert them into paying customers.
+SaaS providers employ a wide range of strategies to convert leads into paying customers.

 Freemium

-Freemium works by offering a product or service free of charge (typically digital offerings such as software, content, games, web services or other) while charging a premium for advanced features, functionality, or related products and services.
-For example, a fully functional feature-limited version may be given away for free, with advanced features disabled until a license fee is paid.
-The word freemium combines the two aspects of the business model: "free" and "premium".
+Freemium works by offering a product or service free of charge (typically digital offerings such as software, content, games, web services or others) while charging a premium for advanced features, functionality, or related products and services.
+For example, a fully-functional, feature-limited version may be given away for free, with advanced features disabled until a license fee is paid.
+The word freemium combines the two aspects of the business model: 'free' and 'premium'.
 It has become a popular model especially in the antivirus industry.